Scalable Community Detection in Massive Networks Using Aggregated Relational Data

 \subsection{Review of MMSB}

-The MMSB is a mixed membership model on a directed graph that detects overlapping communities within a network.
-It assumes that there are $D$ latent communities (groups).
-The global connectivity is stored in a block matrix $B$, where $B_{mn}$ represents the probability of a directed link from a node in group $m$ to a node in group $n$.
-Each node belongs to the $D$ groups with varying degrees of affiliation encoded in a $D$-dimensional probability vector $\pi_i$.
+The MMSB is a mixed membership latent variable model for a directed graph that detects overlapping communities within a network.
+It assumes there are {$K$} latent communities (groups).
+The global connectivity is stored in a block matrix $B$, where { $B_{lm}$} represents the probability of a directed link from a node that assumes membership in group {$l$} to a node in group {$m$}.
+Each node belongs to the {$K$} groups with varying degrees of affiliation encoded in a {$K$-dimensional} probability vector $\pi_i$.
 The membership vectors are drawn from a Dirichlet$(\alpha)$ prior.
 Each node $i$ may assume different memberships when interacting with different nodes.
 For each $(i,j)$, membership indicator vectors for the sender ($s_{ij}$) and receiver ($r_{ij}$) are drawn from a multinomial based on their membership vectors.
-If the $m$th and $n$th elements of $s_{ij}$ and $r_{ij}$ are ones respectively, the value of the interaction $y_{ij}$ is sampled from Bernoulli($B_{mn}$).
-Figure~\ref{fig:dgs_mmsb} outlines the data generating process of the MMSB.
+If the {$l$th} and {$m$th} elements of $s_{ij}$ and $r_{ij}$ are ones respectively, the value of the interaction $\delta_{ij}$ is sampled from Bernoulli({$B_{lm}$}).
+Figure~\ref{fig:dgs_mmsb} outlines this data generating process.